 What’s the difference between Zoysia grass vs. Bermuda grass?

 Zoysia and Bermuda grass are famous among gardeners.
-Zoysia is a warm season grasses, whereas Bermuda is a hot weather grass.
+Zoysia is a warm-season grass, whereas Bermuda is hot weather grass.
 The significant difference is grass growth height and the lawn care needed.

 Bermuda grass needs a bit more care than the Zoysia lawn grass.
 Zoysia, once established, almost needs a hands-off approach when it comes to maintenance.
 But Bermuda needs consistent attention, such as more water, fertilizer, and mowing.